Earl Barron: Professional career

 On December 21, 2011, he was waived by the Trail Blazers.

 On January 14, 2012, he was signed by the Warriors.
 The Warriors waived him on February 6.

 In February 2012, Barron signed with the Meralco Bolts in the Philippine Basketball Association (PBA) replacing the team's first import Jarrid Famous.
 On April 26, he signed with Atleticos de San Germán from Puerto Rico.

 Barron joined the Washington Wizards in September 2012.
 He was waived by the Wizards on December 23, 2012.

 On April 17, 2013, Barron signed with the New York Knicks following the retirement of Rasheed Wallace.
 He appeared in one game for the Knicks, scoring 11 points and grabbing 18 rebounds in 37 minutes in a victory against the Atlanta Hawks.

 On September 26, 2014, Barron signed with the Phoenix Suns.
 However, he was later waived by the Suns on October 25, 2014.
 On November 2, 2014, he was acquired by the Bakersfield Jam as an affiliate player.
 On January 27, 2015, he was bought out of his contract with the Jam in order to sign in China with Shanxi Zhongyu.
 However, the CBA season finished before he appeared in a game for them, and he returned to the Jam on February 18.
 Three days later, he signed a 10-day contract with the Suns.
 He then signed a second 10-day contract with the Suns on March 3, and for the rest of the season on March 13.

 On September 25, 2015, Barron signed with the Atlanta Hawks.
 However, he was later waived by the Hawks on October 24 after appearing in four preseason games.
 On November 17, 2015, he signed with the Fubon Braves of the Taiwanese League.

 On September 3, 2016, Barron signed a one-year deal with the Toyama Grouses of the Japanese B.League.
 On December 9, 2016, he parted ways with Toyama.
 On January 9, 2017, he re-joined the Fubon Braves.

 Coaching career

 Northern Arizona Suns (2017–2018)

 On November 20, 2017, during the 2017–18 NBA G League season, Barron was announced as one of the newest assistant coaches for the Northern Arizona Suns, thus effectively ending his playing career.

-Indiana Pacers (2020–present)
+Indiana Pacers (2020–2021)

-On December 4, 2020, Barron was hired by the Indiana Pacers to serve as an Video/Player Development Assistant.
+On December 4, 2020, Barron was hired by the Indiana Pacers to serve as a video/player development assistant.